princeladdak/code-optimization-methods/README.md

 ```

 * __Array Linearization__ : This involves handling a multi-dimensional array in a loop, as if it was a (simpler) one-dimensional array.
 Most times multi-dimensional arrays (eg 2D arrays NxM) use a linearization scheme, when stored in memory.
 Same scheme can be used to access the array data as if it is one big 1-dimensional array.
-This results in using a single loop instead of multiple nested loops.
-[21], [22]
+This results in using a single loop instead of multiple nested loops <sup> [21], [22] </sup>

 __example:__